-- endorse and follow all national and local safeguarding legislation and procedures, in addition to the international conventions outlined above. - provide on-going safeguarding training for all its workers and will regularly review the operational guidelines attached. - use best endeavours to ensure that any premises used by Faith Life Church meet the requirements of the Equality Act 2010 and all other relevant legislation, and that it is welcoming and inclusive though is it acknowledged, where the premises are rented, not owned, this may occasionally present issues out of the control of the Leadership. - support the Safeguarding Lead in their work and in any action, they may need to take in order to protect children and adults at risk. - With support from the Designated Safeguarding Trustee, the Safeguarding Lead will produce a safeguarding report to be presented to the board of Trustees once a year.
+- endorse and follow all national and local safeguarding legislation and procedures, in addition to the international conventions outlined above. - support the Safeguarding Lead in their work and in any action, they may need to take in order to protect children and adults at risk. - With support from the Designated Safeguarding Trustee, the Safeguarding Lead will produce a safeguarding report to be presented to the board of Trustees once a year.